 Widowmaker is the main sniper character in Overwatch 2.
-It can be sometimes difficult to excel with the fragile French assassin in such a fast-paced game.
-Good mechanics and head-clicking skills can get you far, but understanding fundamentals and the use of her skills can help offset what you may lack in the aiming department.
+Sometimes it can be difficult to excel with the fragile French assassin in a game that’s as fast-paced as Overwatch 2.
+Good mechanics and head-clicking skills can get you far, but understanding the fundamentals and the use of her skills can help offset what you may lack in the aiming department.
 For raw aim, there is only one proper way to improve — practice, practice, practice.
-For everything else, we’ve collected our best teaching strategies, tips, counters, and best maps for Widowmaker in Overwatch 2 below.
+For everything else, we’ve collected our best teaching strategies and tips, as well as counters and best maps for Widowmaker in Overwatch 2.

 Best strategies for playing Widowmaker in Overwatch 2

 You can sometimes feel like a turret when playing Widow, so proper positioning is more than just picking a spot to stand in.
 Rather, think about ‘angles’ and ‘sightlines’ all the time.
-While the high-ground advantage is most often a good go-to, it’s also what is expected.
+While the high-ground advantage is most often a good go-to, it’s also what the opposition will expect.
 So think of ways of subverting that and trapping your enemies into looking where you might be, while hitting them from an off-angle.
-Whenever possible, look to have a corner or an obstacle to duck or hide behind.
+Whenever possible, look to have a corner or an obstacle to crouch or hide behind.
 Otherwise, you’ll just be a sitting duck if you miss your shot.

-With a fairly slow rate of fire, picking your target is of vital importance as Widowmaker.
+With a fairly slow rate of fire and consuming 3 bullets per shot, picking your target is of vital importance as Widowmaker.
 Sure, racking up high damage numbers by slamming tanks with bullets can look good on the scoreboard, but that’s not your job.
 Your one-hit potential is best used on the enemies’ fragile targets.
 Healers should be your number one priority, but their DPS characters that are an immediate threat are an even better target.
 Once you clear that threat, you can shoot everything else with impunity — healers first, of course.

 Quickscoping is a shooting technique that takes practice to perfect.
 Once you’ve mastered it, it can prove to be an invaluable tool in your arsenal.
 It used to be much more powerful in early Overwatch when Widow’s scoped ramp-up was quicker.
-Nowadays, you want to use it for quick damage or when you have your damage amplified, such as with a Mercy boost on you.
+Nowadays, you want to use it for quick damage, to finish off wounded targets, or when you have your damage amplified, such as with a Mercy boost on you.
 To perform a quickscope, the best way is to pre-aim your target, and quickly scope in with the right mouse button, then immediately fire with the left click, followed by a quick release of the right to reposition.

 Assault rifle mode

 Unlike snipers in most other FPS games, Widow’s rifle has an assault fire mode that often gets overlooked.
-It’s a good idea to practice shooting with it, due to the spread of its spray.
+It’s a good idea to practice shooting with it because the spray spread is difficult to get used to.
 It will absolutely save your neck when you’re under pressure, especially if you miss that initial sniper shot and the enemy is in your face.